senimanjs/seniman/docs/head-element.md

 - `<Style>`: Sets the style tags of the page
 - `<Script>`: Sets the script tags of the page

-You can mount these components anywhere in your component tree, giving you the flexibility to set the `<head>` elements based on already-existing state of your application.
-They will take care to inject the elements to the `<head>` section of your application.
+You can mount these components anywhere in your component tree, giving you the flexibility to set the `<head>` elements based on already-existing state of your components.
+They will take care to inject the elements to the `<head>` element of the HTML document in the client.

 ## Title